A Jam-Packed One Day In Florence Itinerary

 The Palazzo Vecchio was the seat of government and one of the three palace-residences of the Medici dynasty.
 It sits in the Piazza della Signoria, which is essentially a free open air sculpture gallery.

-It’s definitely worth going inside the Palazzo Vecchio, though so many tourists don’t.
-If you’re not too exhausted from your busy day, I’d definitely visit the palace.
+It’s definitely worth going inside the palazzo, though so many tourists don’t.
+If you’re not too exhausted from your busy day, I’d definitely make the effort.

 Hall of the Five Hundred in the Palazzo Vecchio, with Giorgio Vasari frescos